Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 The *Starter Kit: Hardware Hacking* is about hacking low voltage main stream devices to connect them with Tinkerforge modules.
-Then any (Embedded-) PC, Smartphone or Tablet can be used to interact with these hacked devices over USB.
+Then any (Embedded-) PC, Smart Phone or Tablet can be used to interact with these hacked devices over USB.
 Interaction via Wi-Fi is possible if a :ref:`WIFI Extension <wifi_extension>` is added.